Spotlight Brand: Joya de Nicaragua Antano Dark Corojo

 Joya de Nicaragua Antano Dark Corojo

-Antano Dark Corojo sports a fully-fermented Corojo wrapper that gives it an incredibly dark appearance.
+Antaño Dark Corojo sports a fully-fermented Corojo wrapper that gives it an incredibly dark appearance.
 Inside you'll find a blend of premium Nicaraguan long leaf tobaccos, all aged at least 3 years to create a smooth, creamy balance.
-Due to the wrapper's extra-fermentation, this potent Joya offers a semi-sweet finish, which is a departure from the original Antano blend.
-It's a fantastic after-dinner blend.
+Due to the wrapper's extra-fermentation, this potent Joya offers a semi-sweet finish, which is a departure from the original Antaño blend.
+A fantastic after-dinner selection.

 Q & A: Short Filler vs. Long Filler?

 What is the difference between short filler and long filler?

 7/05/10 | by HG of Hartford, CT

 Filler, also known as the "guts" of a cigar, comes in three forms: short, long and mixed.
 These terms refer to the types of leaves used inside each cigar.
 Short filler are pieces of leaves that are combined to create the filler.
 Short-filled cigars tend to have a softer feel, may burn unevenly and never hold a strong ash.
 However, they also tend to be value driven blends, perfect for every day use.

 Robusto (5.7"x50) Perfectly balanced which makes this size a real treat.
 The initial flavor presents a bouquet of earth and black pepper while drastically building in strength from start to finish.
 The finish offers no sweetness as its hearty, thick smoke engulfs your palate.
 Great stick.